New Deal: World War II and full employment

 The U.S. reached full employment after entering World War II in December 1941.
 Under the special circumstances of war mobilization, massive war spending doubled the gross national product (GNP).
 Military Keynesianism brought full employment and federal contracts were cost-plus.
 Instead of competitive bidding to get lower prices, the government gave out contracts that promised to pay all the expenses plus a modest profit.
 Factories hired everyone they could find regardless of their lack of skills—they simplified work tasks and trained the workers, with the federal government paying all the costs.
 Millions of farmers left marginal operations, students quit school and housewives joined the labor force.

-The emphasis was for war supplies as soon as possible, regardless of cost and inefficiencies.
-Industry quickly absorbed the slack in the labor force and the tables turned such that employers needed to actively and aggressively recruit workers.
-As the military grew, new labor sources were needed to replace the 12 million men serving in the military.
-Propaganda campaigns started pleading for people to work in the war factories.
-The barriers for married women, the old, the unskilled—and (in the North and West) the barriers for racial minorities—were lowered.

-Federal budget soars

-In 1929, federal expenditures accounted for only 3% of GNP.
-Between 1933 and 1939, federal expenditures tripled, but the national debt as a percent of GNP showed little change.
-Spending on the war effort quickly eclipsed spending on New Deal programs.
-In 1944, government spending on the war effort exceeded 40% of GNP.
-These controls shared broad support among labor and business, resulting in cooperation between the two groups and the U.S. government.
-This cooperation resulted in the government subsidizing business and labor through both direct and indirect methods.